edmundlth/edmundlth.github.io/_posts/2021-08-30-coin-flip-model.md

 \end{aligned}
 $$

 These can be simplified into binomial coefficients.
-Finding the analytic continuation for the zeta function<span class=sidenote>I haven't been able to do it.
+Finding the analytic continuation for the zeta function<span sidenote>I haven't been able to do it.
 The integral is singular near the integration terminals.
 This makes the evaluation using resolution of singularity seems magical to me.</span>

 $$
 \begin{aligned}